kris007iron/datas/README.md

-# Your Data Analysis Library Name
+# Datas

 ## Overview

 Datas is a Rust library designed to provide a comprehensive set of tools for data analysts.
-Whether you're working with large datasets or conducting complex analyses, this library aims to simplify the process and empower analysts with efficient and reliable functionalities.
+Whether working with large datasets or conducting complex analyses, this library aims to simplify the process and empower analysts with efficient and reliable functionalities.

 ## Features